charlieroecss/charlieroecss.github.io/about.md

 *BA Sociology, May 2009*
 *GPA 3.48*

 I graduated from [George Mason University](https://www2.gmu.edu) May 2019 with a [Master of Arts in Interdisciplinary Studies](https://mais.gmu.edu/programs/la-mais-isin/overview) and a concentration in [computational social science](https://cos.gmu.edu/cds/computational-social-science/).
+Someday I may consider pursuing my PhD in CSS or a related field, but I want to refine an idea for a dissertation before going back for more education.

 "Computational Social Science (CSS) is the interdisciplinary science of complex social systems and their investigation through computational modeling and related techniques."
 -- *GMU CSS*